About this Install Guide

 Tag and push the image

-Once the image is built and tested locally, it can be pushed to a container registry such as Docker Hub.
+After the image is built and tested locally, you can push it to a container registry such as Docker Hub.
 This allows the image to be reused across machines or shared with others.

 Tag the image with a registry-compatible name: